vlang/vlang-blog/content/blog/setting-up-github-actions-for-v.md

 `actions/checkout@v2` action.

 We can now start checking the codebase to ensure that it passes the minimum standards we set.
-V has an opinionated auto-formatter available called `vfmt`.
+V ships with its own opinionated tool for formatting V source code.
 Here is a sample usage:

 ```bash